Kristian3333/Kristian3333.github.io/_pages/teaching.md

 •Invited speaker PSTS master students course in Twente (2022): AI and Machine‐Learning Technology.

-•SPSP 2020 (Accepted abstract but conference cancelled due to covid): Procedure for evaluating the quality of explanations in failure analysis.

 •OZSW Graduate Conference in Theoretical Philosophy 2019 (Tilburg University): IBE in engineering science –the case of malfunction explanation.